adatlaborhu/Goldbach-Conjecture/README.md

 4. I checked if it gives out all the even integers between 1 and 104729.
 5. It gave.
 6. I sorted the concluded numbers, and counted the distribution of them.
-7. I found that the greater the concluded even integer, the more possibility to create it as the sum of 2 primes. ( (eg. )
+7. I found that the greater the concluded even integer, the more possibility to create it as the sum of 2 primes.

 It makes me feel more and more that the Goldbach Conjecture MUST be true, but with that of course this is still an unsolved problem.